IN THE SUPREME COURT OF BRITISH COLUMBIA

 21. First, the basic test for determining causation

-remains the “but for” test.
+remains the but for test.
 This applies to multi-cause injuries.
 The

-plaintiff bears the burden of showing that “but for” the negligent act or
+plaintiff bears the burden of showing that but for the negligent act or

 omission of each defendant, the injury would not have occurred.
 Having done